 Customer outreach: Don’t let your customers forget about you!
 You should show off the great work your team is delivering while also proactively communicating problems and solutions.
 On the other hand, you shouldn’t be annoying; it is important to find a balance that works for both you and your customer.

 This is the first article of a two-part series.
 In the next article, we determine what your individual key performance indicator is, how to collect data and how to use data to re-adjust your goals when needed.

-CleanTelligent Software is built to help you make data-driven decisions with Business Intelligence dashboards and other reporting features.
+CleanTelligent Software is built to help you make data-driven decisions with Business Intelligence dashboards and other customized reporting options.
 CleanTelligent will also keep your customer work on track with regular work orders, inspections, and customer surveys.